 From Securing The Enterprise With Machine Identity Protection, Forrester Consulting, June 2018: “Newer technologies, such as cloud and containerization, have expanded the definition of machine to include a wide range of software that emulates physical machines.
 Furthermore, these technologies are spawning a tidal wave of new, rapidly changing machines on enterprise networks.
 To effectively manage and protect machine identities, organizations need: complete visibility of all machine identities across their networks; actionable intelligence about each machine identity; and the capabilities to effectively put that intelligence into action at machine speed and at scale.”

 Key findings from the study reveal that 96% of companies believe that effective protection of machine and human identities are equally important to the long-term security and viability of their companies.
 However, 80% of respondents struggle with the delivery of important machine identity protection capabilities.

 “It is shocking that so many companies don’t understand the importance of protecting their machine identities,” said Jeff Hudson, CEO of Venafi.
 “We spend billions of dollars protecting user names and passwords but almost nothing protecting the keys and certificates that machines use to identify and authenticate themselves.
 The number of machines on enterprise networks is skyrocketing and most organizations haven’t invested in the intelligence or automation necessary to protect these critical security assets.
 The bad guys know this, and they are targeting them because they are incredibly valuable assets across a wide range of cyber-attacks.”

 Want to learn more about the study?
-Check out the webpage below for additional information:
+Click here for additional information.